MarioniLab/miloDE/README.md

 # milo_DE
 Framework for sensitive DE testing (using neighbourhoods).

-miloDE builds on existing framework for DA testing called [Milo](https://pubmed.ncbi.nlm.nih.gov/34594043/).
+miloDE builds on an existing framework for DA testing called [Milo](https://pubmed.ncbi.nlm.nih.gov/34594043/).
 It exploits the notion of overlapping neighborhoods of homogeneous cells, constructed from graph-representation of scRNA-seq data, and performs testing within each neighborhood.
 Multiple testing correction is performed either across neighborhoods or across genes.

-In addition to DE testing, we provide functional to rank neighbourhoods by degree of the DE as well as plotting functions to visualise results.
-In vignette, we showcase how you can carry out clustering analysis to group genes in co-regulated transcriptional modules.
+In addition to DE testing, we provide functionality to rank neighbourhoods by degree of the DE as well as plotting functions to visualise results.
+In the vignette, we showcase how you can carry out clustering analysis to group genes in co-regulated transcriptional modules.